Editing, Journalism & Nonfiction

 I play violin/fiddle, banjo, trombone, and bass in as many musical styles as I can manage.
 Around New Haven, I play in Dr. Caterwaul’s Cadre of Clairvoyant Claptraps, a stubbornly genre-hopping band that plays music from around the world as well as original compositions.
 I play jazz manouche on a regular basis with the Hot Club of Black Rock and Vardo Swing.
 I play violin and trombone with No Line North, a trippy Americana band.
 I play violin with Bivolita Klezmer and trombone and violin with the Harris Brothers Balkan Brass Band.
 I' play second violin in the string quartet rock band The Tet Offensive.
 Several years ago I had the distinct pleasure of playing with the New Haven Improvisers Collective in a conduction run by Butch Morris.

-Over the years I’ve been on albums with Bivolita Klezmer, Ken Bloom, Harry Bolick, Drew Bunting, Dr. Caterwaul’s Cadre of Clairvoyant Claptraps, Great Lakes, Max Greene, Mercy Choir, No Line North, and others.
+Over the years I’ve been on albums with An Historic, Bivolita Klezmer, Ken Bloom, Harry Bolick, Drew Bunting, Dr. Caterwaul’s Cadre of Clairvoyant Claptraps, Great Lakes, Max Greene, Mercy Choir, No Line North, and others.

 For the past few years, I’ve been on the writing team for Bookburners, an ongoing serialized story created by Max Gladstone and including fellow writers Margaret Dunlap, Mur Lafferty, and Andrea Phillips.
 Bookburners is published by Serial Box.